DarrenCoppinger/milestone-project-2/README.md

 This website will present a literary sensibility providing a sense of the heritage of Irish literary history.

-The fonts were chosen to give a classic feel, so serif types were used.
+The fonts were chosen to give a classic writer feel so a typewriter like font was chosen for the headings with a complementary font for the bodies of text.
 The fonts were sourced from Google Fonts and are as follows:
-* Fairplay Display
 * Special Elite
+* Oswald

 ## UX

 ### Design Objectives:

 * Is the content appropriate for the audience:
-The audience for this website will be english speaking tourists and literary fans, theatre goers and artists.
+The audience for this website will be english speaking tourists and literary fans, and writers.
 The audience is likely a young technology savvy audience and will likely access the site on mobile devices.
 A mobile first approach was considered appropriate for this type of audience.
 Although the website will accommodate all visitors its primary audience will be technology literate.

 * Is the content relevant?